sc0ttkclark/cache-wp-query/README.md

-# cache-wp-query
+# Cache WP_Query
-Cache posts from WP_Query in an automatic wrapper for WP_Query, avoid extra DB requests.
+Cache WP_Query will cache posts from WP_Query through an automatic wrapper.
+It avoids extra DB requests and caches to object cache.
 Integrates with ElasticPress to cache those requests too!

+## Supports

+* ElasticPress
+* Pods (utilizing Pods caches)
+* Pods Alternative Cache (through Pods support, you can cache your query results to the filesystem)

 ## Usage